insooth/insooth.github.io/tagged-lambda-injection.md

 ## Potential issue

 Relation between tag and a member function under test is not checked.
-That is, it is just good will of the user that `Foo` identifies `foo` member function.
+That is, convenience ensures that `Foo` identifies `foo` member function, nothing more.
 There is no explicit compile-time rule that prevents from assignment of `bar` to `Foo` tag.

 We need to associate tag with a particular member function signature, and verify that during mock construction.